JayMat96/JayMat96.github.io/Case Study: Heroku.md

   Release Phase is a perfect fit for the production testing environment since it handles the most up-to-date version of a product.
 You can have testers test the most current and possibly final build of the project.

   # Use for Project

+Looking at what Heroku has to offer, most of the techniques and tools can be done with GitHub.
+One exception is the Review App.
+It might be possible to create a Review App, but it will not be as simple or fast as by using Heroku.
+We can always make a seperate branch to work on the project and test, before applying it to the master branch.

+GitHub does have it's own version of Heroku ChatOps making communuication within the group easy.
+So long as everyone is checking what changes have been made before starting work, we should do fine.
+This is to ensure that no one is wasting time by working on something that another team member is already working on or contradicting another team member's work.